ubc-dsci320-2024w2/project-team_fabfour/report/Milestone 2 Report.md

 - Encoding: Uses position on a common scale (vertical for genre diversity scores, horizontal for mental health scores), with hover interactions to show exact values.
 A filter dropdown allows selecting the mental health condition score.
 - Expressiveness: Clearly presents individual data points while reducing clutter compared to a scatterplot.
 - Effectiveness: It simplifies the visualization by making each data point distinct.
-The hover interactions allow users to see exact values without overwhelming the visualization and the filtering improves clarity by focusing on specific mental health conditions.
+The hover interactions allow users to see exact values without overwhelming the visualization, and the filtering improves clarity by focusing on specific mental health conditions.
 - Limitations: It lacks trend lines or density representation, making the overall correlation patterns harder to interpret.
 It can become difficult to read if there are too many overlapping points.